Collaborative, integrated ocean management

 Key is the principle of measured progress; continuously taking stock of progress towards the UN SDG targets by private and public stakeholders.

-With this in mind, DNV GL has led the UN Global Compact Action Platform for Sustainable Ocean Business’ Ocean Stewardship 2030 report.
+With this in mind, DNV has led the UN Global Compact Action Platform for Sustainable Ocean Business’ Ocean Stewardship 2030 report.
 This will help guide global policymaking toward responsible ocean stewardship.

 The report outlines five critical areas to manage: sustainable seafood; decarbonized shipping; harnessing ocean electricity; ending waste dumping; and mapping the ocean.
 Within each of the critical areas, contributors have worked together to identify two ambitions.
 The report establishes concrete recommendations as to which policies must be in place, with regard to business and government, to achieve these ambitions.

-This report is a major collaborative effort authored by the UN Global Compact, with DNV GL acting as project manager.
-DNV GL stresses that this spirit of collaboration will be absolutely intrinsic to the task ahead.
+This report is a major collaborative effort authored by the UN Global Compact, with DNV acting as project manager.
+DNV stresses that this spirit of collaboration will be absolutely intrinsic to the task ahead.

 Further, integrated ocean management is also key; governing the stakeholder industries in a holistic way, encouraging dialogue and understanding between them, while also fostering both pragmatism and ambition in using the ocean responsibly.